NIP omega-categorical structures: the rank 1 case: Local equivalence relations and local formulas

 We therefore see that $\mathcal E(X)$ is an equivalence relation on $X$.
 Furthermore, it follows by construction that if $Y\subseteq X$ are both simply connected, then $\mathcal E(X)$ and $\mathcal E(Y)$ coincide on $Y$.
 Also if $C$ is a small cell, then by Proposition \ref{prop:homotopy} (1), this definition of $\mathcal E(C)$ coincides with the previous one.
+Finally, note that if $X$ is definable, then so is $\mathcal E(X)$ since it is automorphism-invariant.